frontenddogma/web-development-glossary/manuscript/i.md

 Input/Output
 : The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.&nbsp;[†](#w-io)

+Insertion mode
+: In HTML, the state variable that controls the primary operation of the tree construction stage.
+It affects how tokens are processed and whether CDATA sections are supported.&nbsp;§

 Instance store
 : Storage capacity located on disks physically attached to the respective host machine.
 In cloud computing, an instance store is used for temporary storage.